.NET Tutorial Overview

 -It contains the code that the runtime executes.

 -It forms a security boundary.
-An assembly is the unit at which permissions are requested and granted.
+An assembly is a unit at which permissions are requested and granted.

 -It forms a type boundary.
 Every type’s identity includes the name of the assembly at which it resides.